+If you’re wondering how to make a resume, then keep these details your prime focus.
 As much as possible, make it easy for your future employer to contact you.
 Here are the things that you should include, complete and error-free.

 Using a name other than your birth name in your resume is okay as long as it is consistent with all your other job application requirements.
 These include your cover letter, business card, website, and social media accounts.
 You can also include your nickname along with your full name.
 Just enclose it in a parenthesis or quotation marks.

 It is your call if you will include your mailing address on your resume or not.
 If you are concerned about your privacy or will be relocating soon, you can opt to include only your city and state.
 However, if you’re putting your address, make sure it is your complete permanent address.

 Use a personal yet professional email address.
 If you don’t have it yet or if it’s too casual to use ([email protected]), sign up for a free email account to use for your job search.
 After your resumes, make sure to always check it so you can respond to your job search related emails promptly.

 Ensure that your phone has a voicemail system so that hiring managers can still leave a message when you can’t answer their call.
 It should sound professional and include your name so that employers would know that they are calling the right person.

 If you have a LinkedIn account, personal portfolio, or website, also include the URLs in your contact section.